 *Items not covered under the Gopher X warranty are the engine (manufactures warranty applies), tires, handle grips, hoses and oil bottle.

-Q - What kind of regular maintenance is required for Gopher X Device gopher products?
+What kind of regular maintenance is required for Gopher X Carbon Monoxide Sprayer products?

-A - The Gopher X manifold assembly requires no regular maintenance.
+The Gopher X Carbon Monoxide Sprayer manifold assembly requires no regular maintenance.
 The hose and oil fill valve are high quality parts and usually only require replacement if physically damaged.

 However, the engine will require the same maintenance as any small engine; periodic oil changes, air filter cleaning, etc. The manufactures manual that came with your engine will have the maintenance information in it.

-Q - Do I have to use oil in the manifold for the Gopher X Device to do its 'gopher-be-gone' work?
+Do I have to use oil in the manifold for the Gopher X Carbon Monoxide Sprayer to do its 'gopher-be-gone' work?

-A - An average run time of 2-3 minutes tends to burn off one application of oil.
-You will know that there is no more oil in the manifold when you no longer see any smoke coming out of the blue silicone hose end.
+An average run time of 3 minutes tends to burn off one application of oil.
+You will know that there is no more oil in the manifold when you no longer see any smoke coming out of the silicone hose end.

-Q - Do I need to have all of the oil burned off and the manifold empty before I put my Gopher X Device away?
+Do I need to have all of the oil burned off and the manifold empty before I put my Gopher X Carbon Monoxide Sprayer away?

-A - No. The blue hose that comes with your Gopher X Device machine is a high-quality hose that is rated to handle high heat.
+No. The blue hose that comes with your Gopher X Carbon Monoxide Sprayer is a high-quality hose that is rated to handle high heat.
 If you handle the hose during or after operation of our gopher products, we recommend work gloves for your protection.